Golf is back from the coronavirus shutdown, but Seattle tennis courts remain closed. Why?

 “I love it,” Baseman said.

 It seemed as though Baseman’s concern with open courts had more to do with potential mass gatherings than it did people catching the coronavirus via a shared ball.
-She said as long as players stay six feet apart and don’t touch their faces, they should be fine.
-Additionally, the CDC reported last week that the coronavirus is most often acquired via person to person contact and “does not spread easily” on contaminated surfaces.
+She said as long as players stay 6 feet apart and don’t touch their faces, they should be fine.
+Additionally, the CDC reported last week that the coronavirus is most often acquired via person-to-person contact and “does not spread easily” on contaminated surfaces.

 Does that mean playing tennis is risk-free?
 No. But after talking with Baseman, I’m convinced that, if people are smart, the rewards of smashing forehands and backhands outweigh the risks.